The team also used the evening to honor the seven graduating Ramblers playing their final home game.

 Rubin, who is the nation’s best first-year shot-blocker, rejected Shepherd’s driving dunk attempt then sent back an attempted Gill layup.
 The sold out crowd in Gentile made themselves known when Watson hit a pull-up jumper making it 57-42.

-La Salle fought to extend the game down the stretch with intentional fouls which helped Norris add to his point total.
-After the final buzzer rang out with the scoreboard reading 64-54 in Loyola’s favor, Valentine grabbed the PA microphone to address the crowd and celebrate his team.
+La Salle fought to extend the game down the stretch with intentional fouls, helping Norris add to his point total.
+After the final buzzer rang out with the scoreboard reading 64-54 in Loyola’s favor, Valentine grabbed the PA microphone to address the crowd and celebrate with his team.

 “Those guys over there, those guys are the ones who believed,” he said.
 “They are a gritty, resilient group that represents this university, this city and this program to the max.”